pekrau/CouchDB2/README.md

 ## Command line tool

 The module is also a command line tool for interacting with the CouchDB server.
+If it was installed properly using pip, do:

 ```
-$ python couchdb2.py -h
+$ couchdb2 -h
 ```

-Settings for the command line tool are updated in order from the following sources (if existing):
+Settings for the command line tool are updated from the following sources, in the order given and if existing:

-1) Defaults are
+1) Default values are
    ```
    {
      "SERVER": "http://localhost:5984",